emmajka/simple-scoreboard/README.md

 # Simple scoreboard project

 ## Assumptions
-1. Update of game score does not care if game finished or not, it will update the result nevertheless
+1. It is only possible to update score of a non-finished game
 2. Finishing game equals to its removal from the scoreboard's internal collection

 ## How to